jk/lzmaSDK-old/README.md

 This repository contains the LZMA SDK customized for an embedded system (iPhone/iOS).
 Only the file extraction logic was included, all code related to creating compressed streams was removed.
 Also, CRC validation was removed to improve performance.
 This is based on **lzma release 9.21 beta**.

+**Warning:** There is an issue with the C version of lzma which is used here.
+Huge archives need a lot of RAM while they are extracted.
+To lean more, head over to [StackOverflow](http://stackoverflow.com/a/12668533/408150).

 Embedded version does not need exe branch predictors:

 * Bra.c